Brewnetic/CS122-Final-Group-Project-Guides/StarterPack3-TeamRolesResponsibilities.md

 **Key principle:** Everyone contributes to the codebase AND everyone presents, but each person has specialized responsibilities and focus areas.

+**For our 2-person teams:** Each teammate will wear **two hats**.
+There are four roles total, so each person takes on two complementary roles.
+We'll walk through the roles first, then go over how to pair them up.

 ---

-## Core Agile Roles (Adapted for Our 2-Week Project)
+## The 4 Core Agile Roles (Adapted for Our 2-Week Project)

 ### 1. **Product Owner / Business Lead**

-**Focus:** The business and customer side
+**Focus:** The business, customer, and market side

 **Responsibilities:**

 - Defines what the product does (gathers requirements)
 - Prioritizes features based on customer value
+- Researches the market (potential customers, competitors, pricing)
 - Thinks about monetization and market opportunity
 - Acts as "voice of the customer"
 - Makes decisions about scope (what stays in MVP, what gets cut)
-- Writes/owns the proposal document
+- Writes/owns the proposal document and its business sections
 - Leads the pitch presentation

 **Example contributions:**

 - "That feature sounds nice, but does it solve the core problem?"
 - "Our target customer is a coffee shop owner, so let's design for them"
+- "I found 500,000 small retail shops in the US — that's our market"
+- "Competitors charge $200/month; we can undercut them at $25 one-time"
-- "We need to cut the advanced reports feature—too complex for MVP"
+- "We need to cut the advanced reports feature — too complex for MVP"
-- "Let's focus on the alert system first; that's what they'll love"

 **Code contributions:**

 - May not code the most, but understands the product deeply
-- Writes test data/scenarios
+- Writes realistic test data/scenarios based on customer use
 - Reviews code for alignment with requirements
-- Tests features from user perspective
+- Tests features from a user perspective
+- Helps with file I/O for importing/exporting business data

 ---